jakartaee/platform/CompatibilityRequirements.md

 If the change would change behavior that is explicitly defined in the previous version of the specification, then it is not permitted because it would violate rules 2 and 3 above.
-However, if there is a serious security or functional defect in the method, then the expert group may decide to waive this restriction.
+However, if there is a serious security or functional defect in the method, then the specification project may decide to waive this restriction.

 **Q6.
 Is it permissible to define new behavior for what was previously